imthosea/celestialgdx/README.md

 ```

 </details>
-Currently, the version is 1.0.0-SNAPSHOT.
+Currently, the version is 1.0.0-SNAPSHOT.<br><br>

+*This repo was initially made in late July 2025, but was deleted and reuploaded in November so it'd be disconnected from the fork network.*